OfohRuona96/Assignments/ReadMe.md

 # Frontend Development Project
-For this Task from Zuri, three different branches were created.
-This branches include: week3, week4, and lastly week5.
-Also, all week 3 to week 5 assignments were pushed to a GitHub repo called "Assignments".
+For this Task from Zuri, all week 3 to week 5 Tasks were pushed to a GitHub repo called "Assignments".
+ Three different branches were created, this branches include: week3, week4, and lastly week5.
+The tasks week 3 to week 5  were pushed to their respective branch.

 ## FAQ
 #### Are Git and GitHub the same?